pennhanlee/tp/docs/DeveloperGuide.md

 The state of the Ui is managed by `ViewTypeManager`.
 The state of the Ui refers to what `ViewType` the Ui is in (see [Changing Ui View](#changing-ui-view)).
 `ViewTypeManager` maintains a mapping between `State` objects and a `ViewType`.
-This mapping indicates what `ViewType` the Ui should be given a particular `State` of the Model.
+This mapping indicates what `ViewType` the Ui should use when provided with a particular `State` of the Model.

 * `ViewTypeManager#addViewTypePairing()` — Adds a new pairing between a given `State` and `ViewType`
 * `ViewTypeManager#getViewType()` — Get the correct `ViewType` for the given `State`